sddaniels/transition-forward-project/src/pages/resources/transition-planning/index.md

 - Medical treatment (not necessarily surgery)
 - Legal concerns

 It's important not to make assumptions in any of these areas.
-Don't assume that someone will or will not make a certain change.
-Don't assume that changes will all happen on the same day or week.
-Don't assume that an employee will have reduced competency in their role at work after transitioning.
+A person's transition should be self-guided based on what that individual needs to feel whole.
+None of these changes mean that a person's job competency will be reduced.

+### Questions

+- Do employees know who it is safe to initially come out to?

 ## Planning